-Clare Hazell, now believed to be known as Countess of Iveagh, aka Clare Guinness, is listed in the Epstein black books and on flight manifests.
+A woman now believed to be known as the Countess of Iveagh, aka Clare Guinness, is allegedly listed in Epstein black books and on flight manifests.

-The farming baron is also a descendant of the family which built the Irish beer brewing dynasty.
+The farming baron is also a descendant of the family that built the Irish beer brewing dynasty.

 Here they are (below) in happier times at their home in Suffolk (source: Dominic Bradbury).